 Protecting .
 Inspiring .
 Empowering.
 Girls’ Futures

-Hosted engaging sessions at Garcia Elementary, Center Middle, and Hickman Mills Middle Schools.
+Hosted engaging sessions at Garcia Elementary, Warford Elementary, Center Middle, and Hickman Mills Middle Schools.

 Provided training sessions to the Kansas City Ms. Juneteenth Pageant contestants (over 20-25 girls)